onap/policy-parent/docs/development/devtools/xacml-s3p.rst

 The test was run via jmeter, which was installed on the same VM.
 Running jmeter and ONAP OOM on the same VM may adversely impact the performance of the XACML-PDP being tested.
-Due to the minimal nauture of this setup, the K8S cluster became overloaded on a couple of occasions during the test.
+Due to the minimal nature of this setup, the K8S cluster became overloaded on a couple of occasions during the test.
 This resulted in a small number of errors and a greater maximum transaction time than normal.

 Summary